fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Get-AzureRmHDInsightProperties.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightProperties** cmdlet gets properties specific to azure_2 HDInsight, such as the list of available locations, HDInsight cluster versions, and available compute capacity.
+The **Get-AzureRmHDInsightProperties** cmdlet gets properties specific to Azure HDInsight, such as the list of available locations, HDInsight cluster versions, and available compute capacity.

 ## EXAMPLES